-Multiculturalism lovers may soon be looking for central London hotels in time for the Notting Hill Carnival over August 28th and 29th.
+Multiculturalism lovers may soon be looking for Montcalm Luxury Hotels London in time for the Notting Hill Carnival over August 28th and 29th.

 The cultural event attracts around a million people to the streets of Notting Hill and the famous Portobello Road – the world’s largest antiques market.